Selling your house? Are you using a lockbox?

 As I mentioned above, the tradition of being present at all showings is passed down from agent to agent within the industry.
 At first, this might seem like a good idea.
 But the numbers suggest otherwise.

 According to the National Association of Realtors houses on lock boxes get shown 30% more than those not on lock boxes.
 And in nearly every part of the country selling agents (those working with buyers) either use lock boxes or schedule their showings directly with the owner.
-In fact, with thousands or millions of foreclosures nationwide, all these REO properties are on lock boxes.
+In fact, in the thousands or millions of foreclosures nationwide, all these REO properties are on lock boxes.

 What about the safety of your personal items?
 First of all, all your personal items should be removed from the house when putting it up for sale.
 So there should not be anything of value around.
 Second, each agent seeking to view the property must use either an electronic lock box which records time, date and who entered or retrieve lock box combinations through the MLS, information that is only available to members of the profession.